Vanguard Award & Residency.

 The program was concieved to address the rapidly shifting state of the performing arts and help artists at a critical point in their careers.
 “Being an independent performing artist comes with a lot of responsibilities and needs beyond purely making art.
 This program is a way for us to address and decipher those things for artists in a space that is accessible and inclusive,” said Alex Knowlton, Director of Joe's Pub.

-The 2020/2021 JPWG cohort is comprised of: Salty Brine, Sarah Elizabeth Charles, Jaime Lozano, Roopa Mahadevan, and Kirsten Maxwell.
+The current JPWG cohort, formed in 2020 and extended through summer 2022 due to the COVID-19 pandemic, is comprised of: Salty Brine, Sarah Elizabeth Charles, Jaime Lozano, Roopa Mahadevan, and Kirsten Maxwell.

 Jaime Lozano, who was born in Monterrey, Mexico, is an accomplished musician, vocal coach, composer, arranger, orchestrator, musical producer, and musical theater director.
 He has been called the “next big thing” on Broadway by Lin-Manuel Miranda.
 Lozano has performed sold-out shows at Two River Theater, Joe’s Pub, and The Green Room 42 with his concert “Jaime Lozano and the Familia: Songs by an Immigrant,” which features an all-Latinx line up of Broadway stars.
 He is a teacher and activist for the NYC-based not-for-profit organization R.Evolución Latina.